marvlogic/companion-module-dorico/README.md

 More presets will be added as time allows.
 See below if you wish to add your own command buttons.

-Most of these buttons are self-explanatory, a few have special behaviours:
+Most of these buttons are self-explanatory, but a few have special behaviours:

 * Note-Input button will enter/exit note input mode in Dorico, and toggle its background on/off accordingly.